bjoernkarmann/project_alias/README.md

 2. Hold down the record button while saying the new name about 4-6 times.
 A small bar should indicate the 2 seconds recording window.
 Each name should fit within this timeframe.

-3. Under the menu, click Train Alias and wait a few seconds for the model to learn the name.
+3. Under the menu, click **Train Alias** and wait a few seconds for the model to learn the name.
 This name does not necessarily need to be a word but can be a sound and any language.
 So be creative!
 You can always reset your name on the menu. *Tip: it helps to record the name from different locations in your home.*

 4. Try it out!
 Say the name and ask your question once you see a blue light on the device or on your phone.
 Note: once trained there is no need to have the phone connected anymore.

+*If you find Alias is not responding correctly, try to train a few more examples.
+Or if you find Alias is triggering to often, you can go to the menu and turn background sound ON.
+This toggles the background mode and adds any new recordings to the background examples.
+Record and train just as before, but try to capture unique sounds in your environment or even words that sound similar to your chosen name.*

 ## Contributors
 Made with love by [Bjørn Karmann](http://bjoernkarmann.dk) and [Tore Knudsen](http://www.toreknudsen.dk/).